openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index_t26.rst

 Development notes
 -----------------

-Under this vehicle component we use the original T26A approach, which can write to the comfort can and is able to manage the climate control of the car.
+Under this vehicle component part we use the original T26A approach, which can write to the comfort can and is able to manage the climate control of the car.

-Because T26A does not use the OBD socket and has limited access to system information an OBD approach is implemented as a different vehicle component (VWUP.OBD).
-That component is not covered here.

 You will normally use the OVMS binaries provided i.e. `here <https://dexters-web.de/>`_.

-The VWUP.T26 component with working climate control is publicly available within the OVMS binary version 3.2.15 'edge' and upwards ('main', 'eap' and 'edge').
+The VWUP T26A component part with working climate control is publicly available within the OVMS binary version 3.2.15 'edge' and upwards ('main', 'eap' and 'edge').
 The Android app version has to be 3.17.1 or higher to have access to the climate control functions for this vehicle component.

 If you want to compile the binary yourself you will need to read the OVMS development documentation on how to set up the tool chain, check out the repository and the submodules and copy the file